-How to get rid of weeds on lawns – 6 methods to target infestations without killing your grass in the process
+5 expert-approved ways to banish weeds from your lawn – without killing your grass in the process

 1. Pull up weeds manually

-Perennial weeds like dandelions can be dug out or lifted using a clever weed tool.
+Perennial weeds like dandelions can be dug out by hand or lifted using a clever weeding tool.
 These are designed to make weeding as low-effort as possible by spiking around the weed and ripping up the entire plant and roots in one go.
 This causes minimal disturbance to the surrounding grass.

 2. Apply targeted granular chemicals

-Be advised that weed killers such as 'weed and feed' treatments are quick fixes and if the underlying causes of weeds aren't dealt with, the problem will return.
-If you are set on using chemical methods to get rid of weeds in your lawn however, then be sure that you are using the right product.
-Never use generic weed killers as these will kill the grass as well.
+Weed killers such as 'weed and feed' treatments are usually quick fixes, and if the underlying causes of weeds aren't dealt with, the problem will return.
+However, if you are set on using chemical methods to get rid of weeds in your lawn, then be sure that you are using the right product.
+Never use generic weed killers as these will likely kill the grass as well.

-Combined weed and feed products which also contain chemicals to kill moss in lawns are available.
+Combined weed and feed products which also contain chemicals to kill moss in lawns are available and a better option.
 They are granular products which can be applied by hand or using a spreader.
 Aim for a light and even coverage using the pack's instructions as a guide.
 Mow your lawn a couple of days before application and do so on a dry day when the soil is partially moist.

-Although these products won't kill grass, they may damage other garden plants, so be sure to take measures to protect any spread to your borders.
+Although these products won't kill grass, they may damage other garden plants, so be sure to take measures to prevent any spread to your borders.

-4. Sand your lawn to improve the growing conditions of grass
+4. Sand your lawn to improve growing conditions

 Using sand on lawns is especially good if you find your lawn plagued with moss.
 Moss hates sandy soils and lawn sands contain iron sulphates which kill moss and ammonia which feeds grass.

-Try spreading Westland Lawn Sand Plant feed 200m² 16kg available at B&Q to improve the condition of your lawn and get rid of moss growth, apply between April and May or August and September.
+Try spreading this organic Jazooli 25L Sandy Loam Top Soil Dressing from Amazon (reduced to £12.66) to improve the condition of your lawn.
+For the best results in terms of getting rid of moss growth, apply between April and May or August and September.

 5. Embrace nature and leave them be

 Common lawn weeds to look out for are dandelions, daisies, creeping buttercups and clover.
-Some gardeners may not see the problem with these perennial wildflower weeds and may choose to leave them in place.
+However, some gardeners may not see the problem with these perennial wildflower weeds and may choose to leave them in place, in particular clover which it's claimed can reduce the need for fertiliser.

-Graham Smith MClhort, a gardening expert from LBS Horticulture, reminds us that the more plants you have growing in your lawn, the more biodiverse it will be.
+Graham Smith MClhort, a former gardening expert at LBS Horticulture reminds us that the more plants you have growing in your lawn, the more biodiverse it will be.
 "Some weeds also produce flowers, such as dandelions, that will attract pollinators to your garden and allowing these to grow will make your garden more wildlife-friendly."

 Graham has extensive knowledge in the horticultural and gardening industries, and prides himself on using this to help gardeners of all skills create their perfect outdoor space.